bgsulz/Get-for-Unity/README.md

 Stay in the flow and keep coding rather than fiddling around with Inspector fields.

 ## Quick start guide
-Simply type the attribute before public or serialized fields.
+Simply type the attribute before public or serialized fields. _The field will light up **red** if it can't find a component to fill it!_

-_The field will light up **red** if it can't find a component to fill it!_
+This works **only in-editor,** not for objects created at runtime.
+In other words, it replaces dragging and dropping references in the Inspector.

 ```c#
 using BGS.Attributes;